allgreed/kasprowicz.pro/content/now.md

 Please don't

 ### Still do contact me if you:
-- have good ideas on the point above
+- would like to run YMCA, or just about anything to get it off the ground!
 - are **not** poor and would like to improve your health
-- are reeding this page and considering if you should.
+- are reeding this page, felt the urge and considering if you should.